cutiepi-io/cutiepi-doc/HardwareMaintenanceGuide.md

 ## Hardware Maintenance Guide

-**Note: Before continue, you must know what you are doing. **
+**⚠️ Note: Before continue, you must know what you are doing.**

-Please understand that we can not provide any warranty or guarantee the hardware will still function properly after the following steps.
+Please understand that we can not provide any warranty or guarantee the hardware will still function properly after applying the following steps.

 Please use this guide at your own risk.

 ### Tool needed